MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/webapp.md

 ::: moniker range="vsts"

-The easiest way to get started with this task is to be signed in as a user that owns both the VSTS and the Azure subscriptions.
+The easiest way to get started with this task is to be signed in as a user that owns both the Azure DevOps organization and the Azure subscription.
 In this case, you won't have to manually create the service connection.
 Otherwise, to learn how to create an Azure service connection, see [Create an Azure service connection](../library/connect-to-azure.md).